conda-incubator/conda-store/docs/user_guide.md

    specification.
  - The `trashcan icon` marks the given build for deletion. `CondaStore.build_artifacts_kept_on_deletion` allows some artifacts to be kept on deletion.
-These include logs, yaml, etc.
+These include logs, YAML, etc.

-### `/build/<build_id>` Builds
+### `/build/<build_id>` builds

 ![Conda Store Build](_static/images/conda-store-build-complete.png)

-The build page gives all the information about a given build in conda-store.
+The build page gives all the information about a given build in Conda-Store.
 At the top we see high level build metadata.

-Conda-store downloads conda channel data so that it fully understands the packages that exist within a given environment.
+Conda-Store downloads Conda channel data so that it fully understands the packages that exist within a given environment.
 A list is provided to the user of all packages within that environment.

-Below this are all artifacts associated with a given build e.g lockfile, pinned yaml specification, conda pack, and docker image.
+Below this are all artifacts associated with a given build e.g lockfile, pinned YAML specification, Conda-Pack, and docker image.

 Finally a log of the given build regardless of whether the build succeeded or failed.

-### `/namespace/` Manage Namespaces
+### `/namespace/` manage namespaces

 ![Conda Store Namespace](_static/images/conda-store-namespace.png)